Reinforz/platform-status-blog/README.md

 ### Webhook
 We will use a webhook to message us in discord if any of our servers are down.
 A webhook is an HTTP-based callback function that allows lightweight, event-driven communication between 2 application programming interfaces (APIs).
 You can learn more about it [here](https://www.redhat.com/en/topics/automation/what-is-a-webhook).

-To create a webhook for a discord server go to a Discord server's settings and follow the path of "Apps > Integrations > Webhooks > New Webhook".
+To create a webhook for a discord server go to a Discord server's settings and follow the path of "`Apps` > `Integrations` > `Webhooks` > `New Webhook`".
 The webhook should be created now.
-Click on it and then click on "Copy Url" as we need it to send messages to discord.
+Click on it and then click on "`Copy Url`" as we need it to send messages to discord.

-We also have to make http requests in our script.
-There are a lot of packages available in npm but I will go with `node-fetch` in this tutorial.
+We also have to make HTTP requests in our script.
+There are a lot of packages available in NPM0101010101010101 but I will go with `node-fetch` in this tutorial.
 The `node-fetch` package only needs to be installed if your node version is less than `18` as it is build into `node` otherwise.
 We will install it by using the following command:
 ```bash
 npm install node-fetch
 ```